jwbe/beanstalk-microsite/src/content/pages/terms-and-conditions-governing-beanstalk.md

 The Beanstalk fee is 0.5% per year of the total value of the Beanstalk Account and is payable in respect of each Beanstalk Account that you have set up.

-The fee is calculated monthly on the average value of each Account over the month but the accrued fees due are only deducted twice a year in early January and early July.
+The fee is calculated monthly on the value of each Account at month end but the accrued fees due are only deducted twice a year in early January and early July

 If you close, withdraw or transfer out your account during the year, we will deduct any accrued fees due prior to making the transfer.